-The majority of these stocking standards are intended to address even-aged silviculture systems and forest management activities, while one has been developed to engage in uneven-aged management or the forest management activities listed in Section 44(3)(h) of the FPPR.
+The majority of these stocking standards are intended to address even-aged silviculture systems and forest management activities, while one has been developed to engage in intermediate cutting or the forest management activities listed in Section 44(3)(h) of the FPPR.
 For reference, a detailed rationale and supporting information document has been included in Appendix 2.